acucunato/pooch-quest/README.md

 Created as Project 1 during UPenn Coding Bootcamp.
 The challenge was to create a web application that constituted of a minimum of 2 APIs, using AJAX to pull data and a polished UI that utilizes Materialize.

+## User sories
+- AS A person searching to adopt a dog,
+- I WANT to be able to be educated about the breed and search for adoptable dogs,
+- SO THAT I am knowledgeable enough to find a dog to adopt.

 ## Overview
 Pooch Quest is an application that assists the user in finding their perfect dog.
 As soon as the user searches, Pooch Quest gives relevant information about their desired breed along with adoptable dogs in their area.
 It utilizes a clean, easy-to-use interface that makes finding dogs simple and fun.